summerginger/DataSweeper_Project/README.md

 ### Connecting the Database to the Machine Learning Models

 The data is in a PostgreSQL database hosted on AWS RDS.
 The two files making up the dataset will be merged in PostgreSQL and then integrated with the Jupyter Notebook file for machine learning using 3 different libraries.

-- Cleaning and encoding data

-The next preliminary data preprocessing we conducted was to clean, encode, and rescale data from the **application_record.csv** file.
-After converting the csv file to a dataframe, the first step of cleaning the **aplication_record_df** was to remove duplicates of records and filling in null values.
-We successfully removed duplicated records using the .drop_duplicates() method and filled in the null values in the "OCCUPATION_TYPE" column as "No Occupation Type".
-We then continued to encode the gender, owning a car, owning realty, income category, education level, Marital status, housing type, and occupation columns using the .get_dummies() method.
-Following this, we rescaled the annual income column by dividing the whole column by 10000 and created new columns for age and employment period as they were initially counted in days and not years.
-We then dropped days of birth, days of employement ,'FLAG_MOBIL' ,'FLAG_WORK_PHONE' ,'FLAG_PHONE' ,'FLAG_EMAIL' ,'Months_from_Today' ,'MONTHS_BALANCE' , and id columns as they are not important features for predicting whether an applicant pays their credit bills or not.
-The process of cleaning, and encoding of the **application_record_df** is demonstrated in the cells 29 to 54 of **machine_learning.ipynb**.
-We then merged the two dataframes **new_credit** and **application_record_df** to create the dataframe for the machine learning models, and export the merged dataset as a csv file for us to import to the PostgreSQL databse.

-- Description of Machine Learning

-The machine learning models used in this dataset will be based on supervised binary classification models.
-This is because the target variable ("STATUS_y") for this dataset is a binary outcome, i.e. approve (1) or not approve (0).
-Classification machine learning models such as Logistic Regression, Decision Trees, Random Forests, and Gradient Boosted Trees, will be applied to the data.

-- Connecting machine learning model with databse

-Prior to starting the machine learning process, the dataset must first be imported from the database.
-For this, a PostgreSQL database will be created and integrated with the Jupyter Notebook file for machine learning using 3 different libraries.

 These libraries are:
 - ipython-sql